 John's compositional styles draw from his classical and jazz training, as well as experience in popular and electronic music.
 He has a strong and inquisitive ear, which allows him to match his compositions accurately to the vibe and narrative of a film or emotional nuances of a scene.

 In first person

-"The first thing I worked out on piano, as a small boy, was probably the theme from Samuel Whiskers.
+"The first thing I worked out on piano, as a small boy, was the theme from Samuel Whiskers.
 Growing up I had a penchant for working out themes and improvising, experimenting with combinations of chords and notes the way a child grows up mixing colours, and nurturing my aural skills.
-As an eight-year-old I remember the evocative sound of John Barry's "Dances With Wolves" filling the car during a striking sunset.
-It was on a compilation CD of some of Barry's best film themes, and his music, along with James Horner's score for The Mask of Zorro (my childhood favourite), was a foundation for my desire to become a film composer six years later.
+As a seven-year-old I remember the evocative sound of John Barry's "Dances With Wolves" filling the car during a striking sunset.
+It was on a compilation CD of some of Barry's best film themes, and his music, along with James Horner's score for The Mask of Zorro (my childhood favourite), was a foundation for my desire to become a film composer seven years later.

 There is nothing as fulfilling as creating — as transforming a blank canvas into a work of art, imparting a piece of yourself into a sensory and intellectually- stimulating object of beauty — and then experiencing what you have made, and sharing it with others.
 I find that music is the best form of creating; it reaches right into our emotional core.
-It tells a story; it creates emotions, atmospheres and worlds.
-A similar ideal is shared by any good director, whose film heightens these qualities in the music of the soundtrack, providing more specificity, humanity and narrative for an otherwise more abstract medium.
+It tells a story; it creates emotions, atmospheres and worlds — more vividly than any other form of art.
+A similar ideal is shared by any good director, whose film heightens these qualities in the score, providing more specificity, humanity and narrative for an otherwise more abstract medium.
 Everything is then amplified by the adrenaline-charged cinematic platform: the dark room full of other people, the big screen, surround sound, full focus, a thrilling HD audio-visual experience that casts the illusion of transporting you through space and time.
-Film and music are the perfect, mutually enhancing duo."
+Film and music are the perfect, symbiosis."